kircova/Social-Network-Application/README.md

 * Error Handling and Notifications: The application handles errors gracefully, providing appropriate notifications to users in case of connection issues or other errors.
 * Scalability and Extensibility: The application is designed to be scalable, allowing for the addition of more clients and features without compromising performance or stability.
 * User-Friendly Interface: The application provides a user-friendly interface with intuitive controls, making it easy for users to navigate and interact with the chat system.
-The Chat Application enhances communication and collaboration, enabling users to connect with others and engage in meaningful conversations in a convenient and efficient manner.
+The Social Network Application enhances communication and collaboration, enabling users to connect with others and engage in meaningful conversations in a convenient and efficient manner.

 ## Server Side